vsolovyov/blog/content/postgresql-jsonb-index.md

 [query JIT compilation](https://www.postgresql.org/docs/current/jit.html).

 JIT compiler will think the query is massive enough for JITting and will spend additional time on it.
-For my particular test query it spends 150-1500 ms each time a query is fired (depends on optimization and inlining).
+For my particular test query, it spends 150-1500 ms each time a query is fired (depends on optimization and inlining).
 It's 1-10 times slower than the slow query, and it's up to 1000 times slower than a fast query to a separate table. **1000 times!**